 - Provides a key transport route into and around the city, part of a new network of cycleways planned for the city centre.
-See a map of the planned city centre cycling network (PDF 3.42MB)

-Helpsmake urban cycling a safer and more attractive transport choice.
+- Helps make urban cycling a safer and more attractive transport choice.

 - Supports increased numbers of people choosing to cycle to the city for work, education or recreation activities (increasingly important due to the major improvements proposed in the city in the coming years).

 - Provides thousands of local residents with better travel options within the city (over the last decade, Auckland's CBD has become one of the most densely populated parts of the country).